Student Driver Safety Course Information

 - Complete the United Educators (UE) online safety course; allow two (2) hours to register, complete the safety course and take the test.

-- Provide the transcript from the UE Website to the Office of Risk Management.
-Your grade must show on the document.
+- Provide the course completion certificate from the UE Website to the Office of Risk Management.
+(Required in order to process MVR.)

 - Submit a Driver Information Form to Risk Management.
 Electronic signatures are NOT accepted.